 - Call CI Risk Management at (805) 437-8846 as soon as practicable and give a verbal report of the accident.
 Leave a message if necessary including your name, department, and telephone number where you can be reached, a brief description of the accident, and state if any involved parties were injured.

-- In all accidents that result in injury or serious damage, immediately telephone the Office of Risk and Insurance Management (ORIM) at (916) 376-5302 or (800) 900-3634.
+- In all accidents that result in injury or serious damage, immediately telephone the Risk and Insurance Management office (RIMO) at (916) 376-5302 or (800) 900-3634.
 Leave a message if necessary including where you can be reached by ORIM staff on the next business day.

 - All drivers involved in an accident while driving on official CI business must complete the Report of Vehicle Accident, STD Form 270 (PDF, 138KB).
 Give a copy to your supervisor, and submit the original to the CI Risk Management within 24 hours, or the next business day.